 In order to sit for the examination, the Board requires every applicant to have:

-- A high school diploma or an equivalency certificate;
+A G.E.D, high school diploma, or an equivalency certificate;

-- Current first aid and cardiopulmonary resuscitation certificates or equivalents; and
+Current first aid and cardiopulmonary resuscitation certificates or equivalents;

 In addition, please note that individual law enforcement agencies may evaluate a variety of additional factors as part of their own hiring process.
 Some of these factors may include: